srehaider/gh-actions/README.md

 # gh-actions
-Testing GitHub actions with experiments
+Testing GitHub actions with merging a PR